MatthewDailey/hackathon-322-agent/RUNBOOK.md

 First!
 Don't panic, we have this runbook to guide you.

 1. Gather historical data from Render metrics to determine the scope of the issue and start time.
 Make sure to save relevant graphs.
+- Always look at graphs first!
+Your one-off test might not be accurate and aggregate data is more reliable.

 2. If you notice an issue, try to reproduce it yourself.
 - Check that home page loads and the health check and search APIs respond quicky.